aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 ### Challenge

-In this section of the lab, you are tasked with updating an existing, example template that describes an [EC2 instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html), a [security group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html), and an [S3 bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html).
-You will need to reference the security group's logical ID in the `SecurityGroups` property of the EC2 instance resource.
-Also, choose to have CloudFormation initiate the S3 bucket resource creation only after the EC2 instance resource is created successfully.
+In this section of the lab, you are tasked with updating an existing, example template that describes an Amazon EC2 [instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html), a [security group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html), and an Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html).
+You will need to reference the security group's logical ID in the `SecurityGroups` property of the Amazon EC2 instance resource.
+Also, choose to have CloudFormation initiate the Amazon S3 bucket resource creation only after the Amazon EC2 instance resource is created successfully.
 If you design the template correctly, as per example requirements above, you should be able to observe stack events to be as follows:

 * CloudFormation starts the creation of the Security Group resource.
-* Once your Security Group is marked as `CREATE_COMPLETE`, the EC2 instance resource creation starts.
+* Once your Security Group is marked as `CREATE_COMPLETE`, the Amazon EC2 instance resource creation starts.
-* After successful creation of your EC2 instance, CloudFormation starts the creation of your S3 bucket.
+* After successful creation of your Amazon EC2 instance, CloudFormation starts the creation of your Amazon S3 bucket.

 To get started, open the `resource-dependencies-challenge.yaml` template, that you can find in the `code/workspace/resource-dependencies` directory, with your favorite code editor.
 Follow example requirements above, and establish resource dependencies where needed.
 When ready, create a new stack, called `resource-dependencies-challenge`, and verify stack events match the series described above.

 {{%expand "Need a hint?" %}}

-* How can you [reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) your security group in the `SecurityGroups` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-securitygroups) of your EC2 instance?
+* How can you [reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) your security group in the `SecurityGroups` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-securitygroups) of your Amazon EC2 instance?
 * When you reference your security group, also note that the `Type` of the `SecurityGroups` property value is a _List of String_.
 How do you represent this value in YAML format?
 * How can you [specify](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) that the creation of a resource should follow another resource?
 {{% /expand %}}

 {{%expand "Want to see the solution?" %}}

 * Reference the Security Group's logical ID as a list under the `SecurityGroups` EC2 instance resource property, by using the `Ref` intrinsic function.
-CloudFormation should then wait for the Security Group to be created first, and then initiates the EC2 instance creation.
+CloudFormation should then wait for the Security Group to be created first, and then initiates the Amazon EC2 instance creation.
-* Modify the EC2 instance resource definition as shown next:
+* Modify the Amazon EC2 instance resource definition as shown next:

 ```yaml
   Ec2Instance: